 - Secondary School Apprenticeship 12B (SSA12B)

-Typically, students enter the SSA Program in one of the following ways:
+Typically, students enter the Youth WORK in Trades Program in one of the following ways:

 - They are offered employment and sponsorship as an apprentice following a successful work experience placement.

 - They are working as a “hidden” apprentice.
 The “hidden” apprentice is a high school student working in an ITA recognized trade, but unaware that he/she can register with the Industry Training Authority.

 Successful students, who complete Youth WORK in Trades, maintain a C+ average in their grade 12 courses, and who meet the Ministry’s requirements, qualify for a $1,000 CASH scholarship.

 How Do Students Qualify to Receive the Youth WORK in Trades Scholarship?

 Students complete a minimum of 480 hours, achieve a C+ average in their Grade 12 courses, and five months after graduation are working or training in the trade, or have 1,100 work-based training hours recorded with the Industry Training Authority, qualify to receive the $1,000 Ministry of Education Youth WORK in Trades Scholarship.